American Idol: Season synopses

 Each season premieres with the audition round, taking place in different cities.
 The audition episodes typically feature a mix of potential finalists, interesting characters and woefully inadequate contestants.
-Each successful contestant receives a golden ticket to proceed on to the next round in Hollywood.
+Each successful contestant receives a golden or platinum ticket to proceed on to the next round in Hollywood.
 Based on their performances during the Hollywood round (Las Vegas round from the tenth through twelfth seasons), 24 to 36 contestants are selected by the judges to participate in the semifinals.
 From the semifinals onward the contestants perform their songs live, with the judges making their critiques after each performance.
 The contestants are voted for by the viewing public, and the outcome of the public votes is then revealed during a results segment.
 The results segment feature group performances by the contestants as well as guest performers.
 The Top-three results also features homecoming events for the Top 3 finalists.
 The season reaches its climax in a two-hour results finale show, where the winner of the season is revealed.

 With the exception of the first two seasons, the contestants in the semifinals onward perform in front of a studio audience.
 They perform with a full band in the finals.
 The current musical director is Kris Pooley, who has been with the show since the sixteenth season.
 In previous seasons, the American Idol band was led by Rickey Minor (fourth through ninth and thirteenth through fifteenth seasons) and Ray Chew (tenth through twelfth seasons).
 Assistance has also been given by vocal coaches and song arrangers, such as Michael Orland and Debra Byrd to contestants behind the scene.
 Starting with the seventh season, contestants may perform with a musical instrument from the Hollywood rounds onward.
 In later seasons, the contestants were allowed to perform with a musical instrument in the auditions.
-During the first nine seasons, performances were usually aired live on Tuesday nights, followed by the results shows on Wednesdays, but moved to Wednesdays and Thursdays from the tenth through thirteenth seasons.
+During the first nine seasons, performances were usually aired live on Tuesday nights, followed by the results shows on Wednesdays, but moved to Wednesdays and Thursdays from the tenth through thirteenth seasons, with the tenth, eleventh and thirteenth-season finales aired on Tuesday and Wednesday.
 From the fourteenth season onward, there were no separate results shows.
 On the fourteenth season, the show aired on Wednesday nights, and on the fifteenth season, Thursday nights.
-From the sixteenth season onward, it aired on Sundays and Mondays.
+Since the sixteenth season, the show has been airing on Sundays and Mondays.